Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Results

 \item \textbf{Tool Authorization (11 issues)}: Issues where tools lack the required permissions to access resources or perform specific actions, or where authorization policies are incorrectly applied or propagated.
 These faults include missing or insufficient privileges, misinterpreted access rules, improper handling or forwarding of authorization credentials, and tools performing actions outside their permitted scope.
 Such issues lead to authorization failures, blocked operations, or unintended access to protected resources.
-For example, the \texttt{QueryKnowledgeBases} tool returned an HTTP 403 (\textit{“You don't have access to the model with the specified model ID”}) even though direct CLI calls worked.
-The maintainer clarified that the tool \textit{“uses reranking by default,”} which requires extra Bedrock permissions.
-Enabling reranking prerequisites or disabling reranking resolved the issue \cite{ex_tool_authorization}.

 \item \textbf{Tool Authentication (8 issues)}: Issues arising from faults in establishing or validating the credentials required for tools to authenticate with external services or identity providers.
 These faults include incorrect or missing authentication parameters, misconfigured or outdated credential settings, improper handling or propagation of authentication headers or tokens, and mismatches between expected and actual authentication flows.
 Such issues lead to failed logins, blocked API access, or disrupted authentication handshakes during tool invocation.
-For instance, an MCP server failed during OAuth because the user supplied placeholder credentials in fields documented as \textit{“optional”}.
-The server immediately returned an \texttt{invalid\_grant} error, and the issue was resolved only after providing real \texttt{REDDIT\_USERNAME} and \texttt{REDDIT\_PASSWORD}.
-As the reporter noted, these variables \textit{“are not optional”}, even for read-only operations \cite{ex_tool_authentication}.

 \item \textbf{Tool Dependency (8 issues)}: Issues caused by missing, outdated, or incompatible dependencies required specifically for tool functionality, distinct from the MCP server’s own dependencies.
 These faults arise when tools rely on external APIs, libraries, runtimes, or platform features that are unavailable, deprecated, or mismatched in version, leading to runtime errors, attribute or method failures, or tools not loading or executing as expected.
-A user reported that \textit{“the MCP tool doesn't show up in the app”} even after configuring the required files.
-The maintainer advised checking the startup logs, which revealed a runtime error.
-After the user upgraded to \texttt{Python~3.13}, the tool loaded successfully, indicating the issue was caused by an incompatible \texttt{Python} version \cite{ex_tool_dependency}.